Mauro Díaz: Shabab Al-Ahli Dubai

-On July 3, 2018, it was announced that Diaz had joined UAE Pro-League side Shabab Al-Ahli for an undisclosed transfer fee.
+On July 3, 2018, it was announced that Díaz had joined UAE Pro-League side Shabab Al-Ahli for an undisclosed transfer fee.

 Personal life

-Diaz is the brother-in-law of both fellow Argentine footballer Ramiro Funes Mori and Mexican footballer Rogelio Funes Mori.
-Diaz holds a U.S. green card which qualifies him as a domestic player for MLS roster purposes.
+Díaz is the brother-in-law of both fellow Argentine footballer Ramiro Funes Mori and Mexican footballer Rogelio Funes Mori.
+Díaz holds a U.S. green card which qualifies him as a domestic player for MLS roster purposes.